13 Oct Top 20 Tools and Resources To Discover Great Topics To Write About In a Blog

 Some strategies you can try is brainstorming, looking at similar blogs for ideas, analyzing latest trending topics or using one of the free tools to generate topic ideas.

-To help you come up with topic ideas, I put together a comprehensive list of my favorite topic generating resources and tools I use whenever I get stuck.
+To help you get unstuck and come up with topic ideas, we put together a comprehensive list of topic generating resources and tools you can use whenever you get stuck.

 1. Google Auto Complete